Online Blockchain plc: The Red Village and Umbria Partner to Create a Seamless Gaming Experience

-Umbria Network is providing The Red Village community with a fast, cheap and easy way to bridge ETH to the Polygon network (WETH) via its new bridge widget.
+LONDON, Jan.
+18, 2022 /PRNewswire/ -- Umbria Network is providing The Red Village community with a fast, cheap and easy way to bridge ETH to the Polygon network (WETH) via its new bridge widget.

+Umbria Network is providing The Red Village community with a fast, cheap and easy way to bridge ETH to the Polygon network (WETH) via its brandable bridge widget.

 The Red Village is the first dark-fantasy Play-to-Earn (P2E) multiplayer NFT game on the Polygon network (formerly MATIC).
 NFT 'Champions' - characters played within the game - exist on Polygon.
 In order to purchase Champions, gamers will need to convert their Ether ($ETH) from the Ethereum mainnet to wrapped ETH on the Polygon network.
 Players will also require WETH to pay the buy-in when competing in the game's flagship fighting Tournaments.
 Umbria's Narni bridge widget will enable them to do this faster, and at approximately a 90% discount to other solutions.